Board and Staff

-Delivery Sponsor, Regulatory Transformation, Australian Securities and Investments Commission (ASIC)
+Regulatory Transformation Leader, Australian Securities and Investments Commission (ASIC)

-Liz offers diverse leadership, organisational strategy and transformational change management, public and regulatory policy development, and compliance, risk management and governance knowledge and skills.
-She has extensive experience in corporate and financial services regulation.
-Liz is currently Chair of Shopfront Arts Co-op Ltd, a Director of KU Children’s Services and a member of their Nominations and Remuneration Committee.
+Liz offers diverse expertise and experience in leadership, organisational strategy and transformational change management, public and regulatory policy development, corporate and financial services regulation and compliance, risk management and governance.
+Liz is currently Chair of Shopfront Arts Co-op Ltd. and a Director of KU Children’s Services and a member of their Nomination and Remuneration Committee and Marcia Burgess Foundation Committee.
 Liz has qualifications in management, law and commerce (marketing), and is a Graduate of the Australian Institute of Company Directors.

 Director of Treasury and Investment Services, Finance, University of NSW